 Don't be tempted to use your standard trolling gear with wire lines; you'll quickly ruin them if you do!

-Specialized wire line rods like the Shimano Tallus Wireline Trolling Rod shown here often have a specialized swivel tip.
-Standard ring line guides aren't suitable for use with wire - they'll quickly become grooved and unuseable.
+Specialized wire line rods often have a specialized swivel tip.
+Standard ring line guides aren't suitable for use with wire - they'll quickly become grooved and unusable.

 They must be tungsten carbide, but my preference is to use a rod with oversize 'Aftco' roller guides throughout, accepting the higher degree of maintenance that comes with a rod of this kind.